-Visual Merchandising students develop a portfolio of work and employability skills for progression directly to employment from Level 3 or progression directly to Higher Education here at HRC, studying for a foundation degree in Visual Merchandising or a related degree at another University.
+Visual Merchandising students develop a portfolio of work and employability skills for progression directly to employment from Level 3 or progression to Higher Education here at HRC, studying for a foundation degree in Visual Merchandising or a related degree at another University.

 In the UK alone the retail sector provides jobs for more than 1.5 million people.
 Our employers are high-profile retailers, both online and in the most successful shopping environments such as John Lewis at Stratford Westfield and Selfridges, Oxford Street.

 Student pass rates for 2019-20 were 100%.
 Two students achieved a Distinction grade, equivalent to three A*.

 "When I got to placement I was surprised that they had the same workshop and studio set up as we have here, so I could immediately be useful and put my training into practice"

 "Me and my friend both got a display job before we finished the course, shame they are in different places!'

 "I finished the course 9 years ago, but I come back every year to set a live brief with the students and I enjoy seeing the outcome.
 The course has a real advantage having tutors and technicians that know display and have industry experience."